Hendra

 Residential development activity is lower than average in Hendra according to AreaSearch's national comparison of local real estate markets

 Hendra has averaged approximately 19 new dwelling approvals annually over the past five financial years, totalling 98 homes.
-As of FY26, 9 approvals have been recorded.
-On average, 1.9 people moved to the area per dwelling built between FY21 and FY25, indicating balanced supply and demand with stable market conditions.
-However, this figure has increased to 4.8 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints in the area.
-New properties are constructed at an average expected construction cost value of $626,000, reflecting developers' focus on the premium market with high-end developments.
+As of FY26, 10 approvals have been recorded.
+Over these five years, an average of 1.9 people moved to the area per dwelling built, suggesting balanced supply and demand conditions.
+However, this figure has increased to 4.8 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints.
+New homes are being constructed at an average expected construction cost value of $626,000, targeting the premium market segment with higher-end properties.

-Interestingly, developers are building more traditional houses than the current mix suggests at Census, indicating continued strong demand for family homes despite density pressures.
-With approximately 345 people per approval, Hendra indicates a mature market that may experience less housing pressure in the future given stable or declining population forecasts, creating favourable conditions for buyers.
+Notably, developers are constructing more traditional houses than the current mix suggests (81.0% at Census), indicating strong demand for family homes despite density pressures.
+With around 345 people per dwelling approval, Hendra demonstrates a developed market.
+Given stable or declining population projections, housing demand pressures in Hendra should ease, benefiting potential buyers.

 Frequently Asked Questions - Development